14 – 20 inches

 Sprocker Spaniels are devoted family pets.
 Alert, affectionate, and active, these dogs are both hard workers and family-friendly dogs.
 However, they are curious canines that always get into mischief, which is part of their endearing appeal.

 Your Sprocker Spaniel will flourish when given a task to do and love their people.
 However, if they are left on their own for hours on end, this pup will succumb to boredom quite easily and take up bad behaviors, such as chewing.
 So, Sprocker Spaniels will do best in a home where there is always a pet parent around to play with.

 While these dogs are good with kids, playtime between them and your young tots should always be supervised.

 It’s important to note that as with any other breed of dog, early socialization is a must for your Sprocker Spaniel.
-Enroll her in puppy classes, take her to a dog park, or walk her around the neighborhood to get her accustomed to other dogs from a young age.
+Enroll them in puppy classes, take them to a dog park, or walk them around the neighborhood to get them accustomed to other dogs from a young age.

 Things to Know When Owning a Sprocker Spaniel